MTheCreator/Book-Library-GOLANG/Final-project/Documentation/controllers.md

 - **`InitializeAuthorFile`**: Ensures the JSON file for authors exists and loads data into the in-memory store.
 - **`persistAuthorsToFile`**: Saves all authors to a JSON file in a formatted manner.

----

-This documentation provides a structured overview of the controllers and their respective endpoints.